In response to COVID-19, we are putting together a bank of online materials for

 We also have an assembly in this new edition of the Peace Education Network’s pack for Primary, which offers a rich range of lesson activities exploring peace from the inner and interpersonal levels to the national and global.

-Lastly, one of our School Speaker volunteers, Bryan, has created a fantastic FAQ page on his blog, to answer some of the key questions about nuclear weapons in an accessible way.
-Check it out here.
+One of our School Speaker volunteers, Bryan, has created a fantastic FAQ document to answer some of the key questions about nuclear weapons in an accessible way: Nuclear Weapons FAQ